 Removing Duplicate Entries

-Duplicate entries can skew analysis and model training.
-Identifying and eliminating these records is essential to maintaining the integrity of the dataset and ensuring that redundant information does not influence the data cleaning in machine learning models.
+Duplicated entries should never appear in analysis results nor be fed into model training efforts.
+Identifying and removing these is important for maintaining the dataset integrity and avoiding redundancy that may influence data cleaning in machine learning models.

 Dealing with Outliers